Photo: Marinda Louw Coetzee

 Skills development tool

-The delegates gathered on Monday, 17 November at the Stellenbosch Institute for Advanced Study (STIAS) to workshop on themes around the transformation of regional wine and food tourism industries.
-Topics discussed included the future of wine and food tourism, skills development in the South African wine industry, and sustainability.
+The programme opened on 17 November at the Stellenbosch Institute for Advanced Study (STIAS), where delegates discussed the transformation of regional wine and food tourism industries.
+Topics included sustainability, the future of wine and food tourism, and the skills required in the South African wine sector.

-In his welcome address, the CEO of SA Wine, Rico Basson, said that the attending countries at the 2025 GastroTour workshop not only have similar viticultural histories and wine traditions, but also ‘a shared ambition for shaping a sustainable wine and food tradition’.
+In his welcome address, Rico Basson, CEO of SA Wine, noted that the participating countries “not only share similar viticultural histories and traditions, but also a shared ambition for shaping a sustainable wine and food tradition”.
+He described the project as “an opportunity for peer learning of similar experiences”.

-Kachné Ross, people and skills development manager at South Africa Wine, and manager of the South African Wine Industry Professional Body (SAWIPB) introduced the Learner Management System (LMS).
-Available via the SAWIPB website, the LMS is a skills development tool aligned with the wine industry’s training needs, which assists users to advance their careers in the industry.
+Kachné Ross, people and skills development manager at SA Wine and head of the South African Wine Industry Professional Body (SAWIPB), introduced the organisation’s Learner Management System (LMS).

 Indigenous flavours